Videos and Web-Pages

 David Bennett (videos about Chord Progressions)

-I encourage you to learn from – and enjoy – the brilliant videos of David Bennett, who combines clear explanations with short musical examples (and visuals) from many popular songs plus his own playing, with expert production in putting it all together.
+I encourage you to learn from – and enjoy – the skillfully produced videos of David Bennett, who combines clear explanations with short musical examples (and visuals) from many popular songs plus his own playing, with expert production in putting it all together.
 He shows us why popular chord progressions (CP's) “work well” for making music that's interesting-and-enjoyable.
 He has a long playlist that includes 7 CP's6 CPs5 CPs4 CPs – and 27 other videos.
 When you click "more" in a video's description, you'll see the time each CP begins, if you want to choose.
 Or use my links — for each CP you can “Open Link in New Tab” and then view the tabs in order — to see the video-segments for each category of CP:

 simple: I-IV-I-V — I-V-IV-V — I-IV-V-IV — IV-I-V .